How to Find and Fix WordPress 404 Error

 WordPress Dashboard > Settings > Permalinks: Click “Save Changes”

 Once you are over with changes saved correctly, test the URL again.
 That 404 error would have probably gone.
 Majority of times, this quick fix works but in case those 404s shows up again, you can move on to find some other causes by Googling the error report clues.

 Sometimes disabling the plugins that create personalized permalinks or handle redirection would also help getting rid of such issues.

 Debug Plugins: You can even make use of a debugger plugin to inspect the rewrite rules and verify whether the rewrite rule liable to process the URL is in appropriate place.
 For this, you can simply to install a plugin like “Debug This”, which would aid you in exploring what WordPress rewrite rule actually are.

 WordPress 404 Page Layout: WordPress includes a page in theme to handle what you want to display to the visitors encountering the 404 error pages, it is named 404.php, you can modify this page according to your needs.
 Default WordPress themes add lot of things to this page like Categories, Archives, Search etc, you can add what you what.
-Theme Design tools like TemplateToaster website builder add a lot of functionality to design and customize this 404 page in addition to other elements of your WordPress site or theme.
+Theme Design tools like TemplateToaster website builder software add a lot of functionality to design and customize this 404 page in addition to other elements of your WordPress site or theme.

 Finally, if you are not able to resolve the issues even after going through these aforementioned steps, you surely need to open a thread on WordPress forum.